 India has innumerable cuisines, and flavours vary from state to state—and often within states.
-So if you’re looking for the ‘best’ Indian vegetarian dishes, it’ll all depend on where you are.
 Here are 12 Indian veggie dishes that we’ve eaten (and loved) in 12 different states, during our travels through the country.
-And while everyone probably has their own opinion about what the ‘best Indian vegetarian food’ is, some of these are definitely contenders in my book.
+And while everyone probably has their own opinion about what the ‘best’ Indian vegetarian food is, some of these are definitely contenders in my book.

 This thick, dark-brown curry is made from horse gram and has an earthy, sweet-sour taste.
 It’s often made during special occasions, served with a dollop of cream and eaten with rice.
 It looks almost exactly like chocolate sauce, so you might want to make sure before you dig in.
 You also might take some time to get used to the flavour.
 If you’re in Hyderabad, The Spicy Venue—an unexpectedly good restaurant for vegetarians—does a great ulavacharu.